Get all the latest data for Mozambique?

 Which amenities increase rent the most in Mozambique?

-The top five rent-boosting amenities in Mozambique are 24/7 security, backup power (generator/inverter), reliable water supply, air conditioning, and secure parking with elevator access.
+The five amenities that increase rent the most in Mozambique are 24/7 security, backup power, water backup, secure parking and air conditioning.

-In our property pack covering the real estate market in Mozambique, we cover the best investments landlords can make.
+In our property pack covering the real estate market in Mozambique, we cover what are the best investments a landlord can make.

 What renovations get the best ROI for rentals in Mozambique?